compspec/compat-lib/README.md

 - **fs-record**: records events (paths and timestamps) that occur when you run an application.
 Since this is run with fuse (in user space) it can work on a local machine (a binary directly) or via a container!
 This was the third project I created here that I ultimately find the most interesting.
 - **compat-gen**: is a tool that records library (or generally software) loading when you run a binary, and generates a compatibility artifact.
-- **fs-gen**: is a library discovery wrapper.
+- **spindle** and **spindle-server**: are a library discovery wrapper and server to distribute the cache across nodes, respectively.
 It was the original prototype that I created to emulate [spindle](https://github.com/hpc/Spindle) and I need to have discussion with the spindle developers about what they would like to do next!
 It was paramount for me to learn how to use fuse to write custom events (and further understand the [SOCI snapshotter](https://youtu.be/ZXM1gP4goP8?si=MokyPbLl95nN8Un9)).

 ## Usage